InternInit/TII_Business_Portal/StyleGuide.md

 Content within the main page is always padded by a minimum of 4em on the x axis and 2em on the y axis.
 Secondary content that is navigable from the first accessible page can have a padding of greater than 4em on the x axis, but the y axis paddding should never change.

+## Margins, Padding, and Font Size

+Margins, padding, and font sizes should _never_ be determined through inline styles or styled components.
+Using classnames for margins, padding, and font sizes improved the modularity and debugging process of the application

+### **Font Size**

+Font sizes are always determined through SCSS, where the rfs library is used for responsive font resizing.
+Media queries support radical font resizing for medium screen breakpoints and below.
+If a change needs to be made on font resizing, then that change must be reflected in the scss file.
+Font size debugging may be performed through inline styles, but once the change has been made completely, the adjustment must be transferred over to the classname system.

+**Font Sizes Supported by TII (in px)**: 14, 16, 18, 20, 22, 24, 28, 32, 36, 48

+### **Margins**

+Margins are always determined through scss.
+They are, by default, assigned using the em unit.
+The standard margin classNames are below:

+_ml_ : Left Margin

+_mr_ : Right Margin

+_mt_ : Top Margin

+_mb_ : Bottom Margin

+_mx_ : X-Margin

+_my_ : Y-Margin

+_m_ : Total Margin

+### **Padding**

+Padding is always determined through scss.
+They are, by default, assigned using the em unit.
+The standard padding classNames are below:

+_pl_ : Left Padding

+_pr_ : Right Padding

+_pt_ : Top Padding

+_pb_ : Bottom Padding

+_px_ : X-Padding

+_py_ : Y-Padding

+_p_ : Total Padding